AnudeepRoy/simple-calculator/README.md

 # simple-calculator
-A simple calculator made with pure JavaScript.
+A simple calculator built with pure JavaScript and used Bootstrap for the buttons layout.